-We aim to improve patient outcomes by advancing a pipeline of product candidates designed to benefit large populations of patients with cancer and other diseases, developed using our translational bioinformatics platform.
+We aim to create medicines for all patients with solid tumors driven by RAS mutations and other MAPK pathway activation events.
 We have more than a decade of experience applying translational bioinformatics to generate insights into drug mechanism of action and patient treatment response.
-Building on this experience, our disease-agnostic discovery platform enables us to create product candidates based on 1) biological insights that are both counterintuitive and deeply rooted in data, and 2) novel chemistry.
-Our lead product candidate IMM-1-104 aims to achieve pan-KRAS/NRAS activity that selectively impacts cancer cells to a greater extent than healthy cells.
-IMM 1-104 is designed to be a highly selective dual-MEK inhibitor that further disrupts KSR to modulate the signaling dynamics of the MAPK pathway by driving deep cyclic inhibition that deprives tumor cells of the sustained proliferative signaling required for rapid growth, while providing a cadenced, moderate level of signaling sufficient to spare healthy cells.
-IMM-1-104 is being developed to treat advanced solid tumors in patients harboring RAS mutations, and is translationally guided by our proprietary, human-aligned 3D tumor modeling platform combined with patient-aligned bioinformatics.
-In addition to IMM-1-104, we are evaluating our MEK-io product candidate, IMM-6-415, in IND enabling studies, and we have five other oncology programs in the discovery stage that are designed to target components of the MAPK or mTOR pathway, as well as two discovery stage neuroscience programs.
+Building on this experience, our disease-agnostic discovery platform enables the company to create product candidates based on 1) biological insights that are both counterintuitive and deeply rooted in data, and 2) novel chemistry.
+Our lead product candidate, IMM-1-104, aims to achieve pan-RAS activity that selectively impacts cancer cells to a greater extent than healthy cells.
+IMM-1-104 is designed to be a highly selective third generation dual MEK inhibitor that modulates the signaling dynamics of the MAPK pathway by driving deep cyclic inhibition that deprives tumor cells of the sustained proliferative signaling required for rapid growth, while providing a cadenced, normalized level of signaling designed to spare healthy cells.
+IMM-1-104 is being developed to treat advanced solid tumors in patients harboring RAS mutations, and is translationally guided by Immuneering's proprietary, humanaligned 3D tumor modeling platform combined with patient-aligned bioinformatics.
+In addition to IMM-1-104, we are currently evaluating IMM-6-415 in IND-enabling studies.
+Our earlier drug discovery pipeline includes five additional oncology programs as well as two neuroscience programs.